diredevs/diredevs-jekyll-app/README.md

 #### Why two repositories seperated?

 To keep things more clear.
 This repo should aim the website's development.
-The other one is the result of a build of these project.
+The other one is the result of a build of this project.

 #### How to post